 In addition to agile methods I am interested and active in traditional project management.
-I hold PRINCE2 and PMP certifications, am a contributor to the PMBOK v3, v4 and v5 Guide.
+I hold PRINCE2 and PMP certifications, am a contributor to the PMBOK v3 - v6 Guides.
 I frequently present at PMI Global Congress conferences and teach a 2 day “Agile Project Management” course for the PMI as part of their travelling SeminarsWorld program.
 I helped start the PMI Agile Community of Practice which is now the largest PMI community with over 8,000 members.

 I am a faculty member of the University of Calgary where I teach as part of the “M.Sc.
 Software Engineering” program.
 I am also a frequent contributor to project management and agile publications including Cutter Consortium, Agile Journal, and GanttHead.

 I am engaged in my local PMI Chapter and am very fortunate to have been recognized with the following awards:

 2005 - Winner - PMI-SAC Award - “Distinguished Contribution by an Individual”,

 2007 - Winner - PMI-SAC Award - “Best Project Management Literature”,

 2010 - Winner - PMI-SAC Award - “Project of the Year”,

 2013 - IEEE Computer Society - "Outstanding Contribution Award"

 The PMI and Agile events I attend often vary considerably in their philosophy, but rather than feeling torn, I believe they are both valid in the appropriate context.
 However, for the software development projects I have worked on in the last 20+ years, the context has seemed to suit agile methods or a hybrid approach more often than pure traditional methods.